 Q: What does the Bureau of Archaeological Research do?

 A: The Bureau is entrusted with the maintenance, preservation and protection of over 12,000 years of Florida heritage.
 Archaeological and historical resources on state-owned and state-controlled lands, including sovereignty submerged lands, are the direct responsibility of the Bureau.
 This includes the management of Mission San Luis, a research and educational site located in Tallahassee and open to the public.
-The Bureau is divided into areas of responsibility, including Collections and Conservation, Mission San Luis, Education and Research, CARL Archaeological Program, and Underwater Archaeology.
+The Bureau is divided into areas of responsibility, including Collections and Conservation, Mission San Luis, Education and Research, Public Lands Archaeology (PLA) program, and Underwater Archaeology.
 The five sections work together to ensure that Florida archaeological heritage will endure for future generations.

 Q: Why preserve archaeological sites?